Most likely retail agglomeration patterns: Potential maximization and stochastic stability of spatial equilibria: Related literature

-Although the stochastic stability approach used in this study implicitly considers stochastic evolutionary dynamics, its predictions are deterministic because it considers the limiting behavior of the Boltzmann--Gibbs measure.
-One can instead directly study the behavior of the stochastic differential equation (SDE) obtained from the HW model.
-For example, \cite{vorst1985stochastic} considered an SDE version of the HW model and defined a different type of stochastic stability concept, showing that equilibrium in the model is globally absorbing when it is unique.
-Compared with that, our approach can treat cases in which the model features multiple equilibria that are locally stable under deterministic dynamics.
-More recently, \cite{Ellam-etal-PRSA2018} proposed a unified approach based on an SDE formulation for the HW model to incorporate uncertainty and provided a Bayesian method for parameter estimation.
-They exploit the existence of a potential function for the HW model to facilitate analysis because the Boltzmann--Gibbs stationary distribution associated with their SDE formulation forms an integral part of the data-generating process for parameter estimation.
-Our approach instead focuses on the limiting behavior of the invariant measure to obtain cleaner theoretical insights into the agglomeration behavior of the HW model.
+Some studies have focused on the behavior of the stochastic differential equation (SDE) based on the HW model. \cite{vorst1985stochastic} considered an SDE version of the HW model and defined a different type of stochastic stability concept, showing that equilibrium in the model is globally absorbing if it is unique.
+Our study instead focuses on the cases in which the model features multiple equilibria.
+More recently, \cite{Ellam-etal-PRSA2018} proposed an approach based on a SDE formulation for the HW model, and provided a Bayesian method for parameter estimation.
+They also exploit a potential function associated with their version of the HW model.
+The stationary distribution associated with their SDE is then represented by the potential function, and forms an integral part of their parameter estimation procedure.
+Our study is different from theirs in that we focus on the game-theoretic interpretation of the HW model, and we aim to demonstrate the effectiveness of potential maximization as equilibrium refinement for deterministic spatial models using the HW model as a concrete example.
+Also, it is noted that the theoretical foundation behind our potential maximization approach (i.e., stochastic stability) lies in considering individual noises on the side of retailers choices.
+However, stochasticity in \cite{Ellam-etal-PRSA2018} arises from aggregate fluctuations.
+The synthesis of the two approaches is an interesting avenue for future research.